acend/cilium-basics-training/content/en/docs/08/_index.md

 kubectl debug -n kube-system -i ${CILIUM_AGENT} --image=nicolaka/netshoot -- tcpdump -ni cilium_wg0 -X port 8080
 ```

-If you don't see any traffic, you can generate it yourself int the second terminal use `Ctrl+b` followed by Arrow key up.
-There call the backend service from our frontend pod.
+If you don't see any traffic, you can generate it yourself in the second terminal.
+Press `Ctrl+b` followed by Arrow key up to switch terminals.
+Now call the backend service from our frontend pod.

 ```bash
 FRONTEND=$(kubectl get pods -l app=frontend -o jsonpath='{.items[0].metadata.name}')